 The Manager reserves the right to discontinue or change Management Fee Rebates at any time.

-Shareholders should consult their own tax advisors with respect to any tax (including Sales Tax) consequences of a Management Fee Rebate.
-Certain income tax consequences of a Management Fee Rebate are discussed under "Income Tax Considerations - Taxation of Holders of ETF Shares".
+Shareholders should consult their own tax advisors with respect to any tax (including Sales Tax) consequences of a Management Fee Rebate are discussed under "Income Tax Considerations - Taxation of Holders of ETF Shares".

 Operating Expenses